Hawaii’s Fifteenth Proclamation

 The biggest surprise about Oahu is how many beautiful beaches there are and how often many are utterly uncrowded if you want to explore outside of Waikiki.
 Whether you are trying to discover magical, secluded beaches, or searching for beaches that are bustling with activity, you should consider the island’s geography.

-As beautiful and enticing the ocean may appear rip currents and rogue waves do occur.
+As with all Oahu Beaches, as beautiful and enticing the ocean may appear, rip currents and rogue waves do occur.
 Only swim at beaches with life guards.
 You will find many life guards at Waikiki Beach.
 You will also find sea walls separating a near shore swimming area from the rest of the ocean.
 A sea wall is in place a Kuhio Beach in Waikiki so if you are apprehensive about entering the ocean or have young children, Kuhio Beach is the ideal beach for you under most conditions.

-The North Shore beaches can be a wonderful playground in the summer with calm clear waters and beautiful vistas.
+Next is the iconic North Shore beaches which can be a wonderful playground in the summer with calm clear waters and beautiful vistas.
 However in the winter, proceed with caution, as large ocean waves pound the shorelines and are a spectacle to see and feel.
 Large ocean waves are the biggest danger you will face at the beach.

 Un-Written Rules You Should Know